MauriceZilian/MauriceZilian/README.md

-Informatik-Student / Computer Science student | Cybersecurity & Python enthusiast
+Informatik-Student / Computer Science student | Cybersecurity enthusiast

 <!--
 **MauriceZilian/MauriceZilian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.